Free ADU Rental Analysis AvailableRequest →

 The Rental Silver Lining

-If you are building an ADU for rental income, there is a distinct silver lining here.
+If you are building an ADU for rental income, there's an upside worth paying attention to.
 Higher mortgage rates mean that potential homebuyers are going to stay in the rental pool longer.
 They simply can't afford to buy right now.

 Interested in learning more?
 Get a free ADU rental analysis.